On Line Drum Lessons

 The most important thing to remember is that the relationship of notes to each other never changes.
 This means that a whole

-note always breaks up into 2 half notes, or 4 quarter notes, or 8 eighth notes, or 32 thirty-second notes.
-A quarter always
+note always breaks up into 2 half notes, or 4 quarter notes, or 8 eighth notes, or 16 sixteenth notes, or 32 thirty-second

-breaks up into 2 eighth notes.
-An eighth note always breaks up into 2 sixteenth notes, and so on.
+notes.
+A quarter note always breaks up into 2 eighth notes.
+An eighth note always breaks up into 2 sixteenth

 -----The first time signature we will learn other than 4/4 is 2/4 time.
 The only difference is that there are 2 beats per measure.